 The NXP® MSC8103 Integrated Digital Signal Processor (DSP) is based on the SC140 DSP core.
 This versatile chip integrates on a single device the high-performance StarCore® 140 (SC140) four-ALU (Arithmetic Logic Unit) DSP core along with 512 KB of on-chip memory, a Communications Processor Module (CPM), a 64-bit 60x-compatible system bus, a flexible System Integration Unit (SIU), and a 16-channel DMA engine.
 With its four ALU core, the MSC8103 can execute up to four multiply-accumulate (MAC) operations in a single clock cycle.
 The MSC8103 CPM is a 32-bit RISC-based communications protocol engine that can network to Time-Division Multiplexed (TDM) highways, Ethernet, and Asynchronous Transfer mode (ATM) backbones.
-The MSC8103 60x-compatible bus interface facilitates its connection to multi-master system architectures.
+The MSC8103 60x-compatible bus interface facilitates its connection to multi-leader system architectures.
 The large on-chip memory, 512 KB, reduces the need for off-chip program and data memories.
 The MSC8103 device offers 1200 MMACS performance using an internal 300 MHz clock with a 1.6 V core and independent 3.3 V input/output (I/O).

 The MSC8103 device is very similar to the MSC8101; the MSC8101 documentation listed on this page will be helpful to MSC8103 developers.
 The MSC8103 device uses the MSC8101 tools listed on this page.